DbContext class is the brain of Entity Framework Core and does all the communications with the database.

 Page Contents

-For representing these 2 tables I will need to create 2 entity classes.
+For representing these 2 tables we will need to create 2 entity model classes.
 So create 2 entity classes called Department.cs & Employee.cs inside the Models folder.
+The codes of these classes are given below:

 1. Department.cs

-namespace DB_Context.Models
+namespace EFCoreExample.Models

 {